ihouwat/pygame-learning/005_same_again/scratchpad.md

 	- DONE Need to find a home for the funcs.py
 	- DONE Need to move setup logic out of main.py into game_setup.py
 	- DONE Need to reexamine config folder
+- DONE add status bar

 - add the menu
-- add the level display
 - download more pngs and add attributions
 - record and add languages
 - add music